Distance-Aware Error for Spline Networks: A Bottom-Up Approach to Uncertainty: CASE STUDIES

-In this section, we evaluate our proposed error estimation for KAN model, DAREK~\eqref{eq:two-layer-thrm}, through various experiments.
-We start by analyzing a simple model equivalent to a single spline, followed by comparison of DAREK's error bound with the uncertainty estimation of probabilistic models.
-Finally, we demonstrate the effectiveness of our approach by estimating an object's shape from a single laser scan.
-All experiments were conducted using cubic ($k=3$) splines, with the first and $(k+1)$th derivative Lipschitz constants set to one.
+In this section, we evaluate the proposed method, \ac{DAREK}, through several experiments.
+We compared \ac{DAREK}'s error bounds with probabilistic uncertainty bounds, such as \acp{GP} and Ensemble, and evaluated the computational complexity of \ac{DAREK} with \acp{GP} and Ensemble.
+We also evaluate \ac{DAREK} for estimating an object's shape from a single laser scan, its distance-awareness in a high-dimensional face-recognition experiment, and its performance in a multi-agent navigation experiment.
+All experiments use cubic splines ($k=3$) with first and $k$th derivative Lipschitz constants set to one, unless otherwise reported.

-\textbf{Spline error bound:} We trained a one-layer KAN model on a $\cos$ function using 20 equally spaced points from $[-2\pi,2\pi]$ as training data, with $9$ knots randomly selected from these samples.
-The model was trained for 200 epochs with a learning rate of one.
-As Fig.~\ref{fig:Spline-Err} (left) depicted, while the fitted model does not perfectly follow the actual function, the overall error bound completely covered the true function.
-The error bounds between knots grow from one knot and shrink when meeting another knot.

-\textbf{Comparison with baselines:} To the best of our knowledge, our paper is the first to introduce distance-aware worst-case error bounds under higher-order Lipschitz smoothness.
-Hence a comparison with typical baselines is \emph{not entirely fair}.
-In any case, Fig~\ref{fig:Spline-Err} compares 2-layer DAREK with Ensemble and GP.
-Ensembles is a Monte Carlo method consisting of $q=10$ randomly initialized KAN models.
-For GP, we use a Radial Basis Function (RBF) kernel with hyperparameters length scale and variance equal to one.
-The ensemble's uncertainty does not follow clear patterns, while GP inherently captures the distance awareness through interpolation.
-The comparison with GP is \textit{unfair} without explicitly relating Lipschitz constants to RBF kernel parameters, which is left for future work.
-Ensembles have a test-time computational complexity of $\calO(qLN_h^2)$, where $L$ is the number of layers and $N_h$ is the number of hidden units per layer.
-GP has a computational complexity of $\calO(m^3)$.
-In comparison, DAREK has a computational complexity of $\calO(\log_2(m)LN_h)+\calO(LN_h^2)$ (see Alg.~\ref{alg:DAREK}), which is faster than Ensembles as long as $m < 2^n N_h$.
+\textbf{Comparison with Baselines:} To the best of our knowledge, this is the first work to introduce distance-aware worst-case error bounds under higher-order Lipschitz smoothness assumptions.
+In any case, Fig.~\ref{fig:Err-comparison} presents a comparison between the proposed two-layer \ac{DAREK}, Ensemble, and \ac{GP} in terms of both uncertainty estimation and computational complexity.
+The Ensemble method employs an \ac{MC} approach with ten \ac{KAN} models initialized independently.
+For the \ac{GP}, we use a \ac{RBF} kernel with fixed hyperparameters: unit length scale and unit variance.
+As shown in image~{(a)}, the uncertainty estimated by the Ensemble does not follow a consistent or interpretable pattern, whereas the \ac{GP} inherently captures the distance awareness through its interpolation mechanism.
+The comparison with \ac{GP} is \textit{unfair} without explicitly relating Lipschitz constants to \ac{RBF} kernel parameters, which is left for future work.
+Fig.~\ref{fig:Err-comparison}~{(b)} presents the computational performance of the three models for different numbers of training set sizes, demonstrating trends consistent with the theoretical complexity discussed earlier in Section~\ref{sec:overview}.